komus-Israel/google-cybersecurity-labs/01-ThreatModeling/README.md

 ## 🎯 Project Overview
 The business is preparing to launch a mobile app that makes it easy for their customers to buy and sell shoes.

 I performed a threat model of the application using the PASTA framework.
-Using each of the seven stages of the framework, I identified security requirements for the new sneaker company app.
+Using each of the seven stages of the framework, I identified the security requirements for the new sneaker company app.

 ---